 Hello friends!
+Today I am sharing my planning style and how it evolves over time.
 I found some time and some great daylight to take some pictures so that I could finally share this post.
 It’s something I’ve wanted to share for a good amount of time now.
 It can be intimidating when you see planner girls who are “no white space planners” and think that it’s not for you.
 Grab a snack and let’s dive in to how my personal planning style has evolved from where it started.

 *this post may include affiliate links, you can read more about that by reading my Disclosure post*

 When I first got the Erin Condren Life Planner I thought that it would be nice to color code my pens and maybe use a few stickers here and there.
 When I saw planner girls posting on Instagram their full spreads I would think “oh that’s pretty” but never thought I’d go that route.
 Now I’m the one posting my beautiful planner spreads.

 My 2015 Erin Condren Life Planner | THE BEGINNING

 Let’s take a look at my first planner.
 I loved that the vertical planner had pretty colors and had morning, day and night labels.